-Ethical Inquiries: We will write two short inquiries that allow you to offer short responses to a variety of questions about ethics and ethical dilemmas.
-The inquiries are an opportunity for you to apply what we're discussing and reading and to practice approaching ethical problems in a consistent, thoughtful manner.
+Philosophical Inquiries: We will write two philosophical inquiries that allow you to offer short responses to a variety of questions.
+The inquiries are an opportunity for you to apply what we're discussing and reading and to practice approaching philosophic problems in a consistent, thoughtful manner.